-Founded in 1985 by Dr. Donna Housman, a clinical psychologist and Assistant Clinical Professor of Psychiatry at Boston University School of Medicine, Beginnings School welcomes children from 3 months to 6 years old to benefit from its unique begin to…ECSEL™ approach and supporting curriculum – enhancing emotional and cognitive development through play, relationships and hands-on, in-the-moment learning.
+Founded in 1985 by Dr. Donna Housman who is a clinical psychologist and Professor, Department of Behavioral Neurosciences Graduate School, Boston University, Beginnings School welcomes children from 3 months to 6 years old to benefit from its unique begin to…ECSEL™ approach and supporting curriculum – enhancing emotional and cognitive development through play, relationships and hands-on, in-the-moment learning.

 Dr. Donna Housman developed the approach based on rigorous scientific research to help children develop the capacity to constructively express, effectively deal with and successfully manage inevitable frustrations, distresses and anxieties – abilities that prepare children for optimal learning and lifelong success.
 To learn more about our philosophy and the approach that is infused into our program, read Dr. Housman’s article in the International Journal of Childcare and Education Policy.